putridparrot/PutridParrot.Presentation/README.md

 }
 ```

-Now the PersonViewModel is pretty minimal and a very basic example, but hopefully its obvious that it's
-also fairly powerful.
+Now the PersonViewModel is very basic example, but hopefully its obvious that it's also fairly powerful.

-The SetProperty/GetProperty combination are pretty similar to the way a DependencyObject works.
-In
+The SetProperty/GetProperty combination is (sort of) similar to the way a DependencyObject works in WPF.
-this view model's case.

 # ViewModelWithoutBacking

 *I'm not mad on the name of this class, so it might change in the future*

-So the ViewModel offers us a great way to achieve clean code of the fundamental view model like functionality,
+The ViewModel offers us a great way to achieve clean code of the fundamental view model like functionality,
 properties, validation etc. But, as stated, it's using a Dictionary lookup which ultimately has a performance
 (however small) price.
 In such situations where you still require all the goodies of ViewModelCommon but want
 to handle the backing fields yourself, then you can derive from ViewModelWithoutBacking, like so